The Sacramento area serves the Sacramento area north of Highway 50 and west of the Arden Arcade and North Highlands areas and eastern Yolo County.

 - Lack of Access to Mental Health Services

-The Community Benefit Grant Program has closed for 2014.
-For additional information about awardees of the 2014 Community Benefit Grant Program, visit www.kp.org/greatersacramento
+For additional information about the 2015 Community Benefit Grant Program, visit www.kp.org/greatersacramento

 Community Benefit Manager